table of contents

-As mentioned, ED pills can help erections be stronger and last longer, but won’t give you an erection without some sort of stimulation.
+As mentioned, ED pills can help make erections firmer and last longer, but they won’t give you an erection without some sort of sexual stimulation.

-How long the effects last depends on what ED drug you’re taking.
-Sildenafil lasts about 4-5 hours, avanafil lasts 6 hours, and vardenafil works for up to 8 hours.
-Tadalafil lasts up to 36 hours, the longest of all the PDE5 inhibitors (Khera, 2020).
+The duration of the effects depends on which ED pill you take.
+Sildenafil lasts about 4–5 hours, avanafil lasts 6 hours, and vardenafil works for up to 8 hours.
+Tadalafil, the longest-lasting pill of all PDE-5 inhibitors, lasts up to 36 hours (Khera, 2022).

-Side effects and potential risks of ED medication
+Potential risks and side effects of ED medication

 ED medications come with the potential for side effects and drug interactions.
-Common side effects of PDE5 inhibitors include (Dhaliwal, 2020):
+Common side effects of PDE-5 inhibitors include (Dhaliwal, 2022):

 - Flushing (experienced more with sildenafil)